kyma-project/test-infra/docs/prow/quality-metrics.md

 # Quality metrics

-This document describes reports that provide overview of basic quality measures of the Kyma project.
+This document describes reports that provide an overview of the basic quality measures for the Kyma project.
 See [this epic](https://github.com/kyma-project/kyma/issues/5472) for more information on gathering quality metrics.

 ## Test coverage